 - Survivor: Triple-Negative Breast Cancer, Ductal

-- Patient Info: Prefer not to answer/not applicable/unsure, Diagnosed: almost 6 years ago, Female, Age: 37, Stage II, HER2 Positive: No, ER Positive: No, PR Positive: No
+- Patient Info: Prefer not to answer/not applicable/unsure, Diagnosed: about 6 years ago, Female, Age: 37, Stage II, HER2 Positive: No, ER Positive: No, PR Positive: No

 - View this journey (13 Experiences)

 How do you make your beloved ones see you again as a person and not as a cancer patient or survivor?

 ymeg - you know, i have another answer now... as i am nearing the end of my treatment plan...

 and i think part of it is also how we view ourselves.

 do i view myself as lee penn? or do i view myself as somewhat or even completely defined by my diagnosis?

 as i face surgery... and a radical change to my body... and the recovery from chemo... i am beginning to feel like lee penn again. as i grow more hair... and regain my fitness... i feel more like lee penn.... and less like cancer patient.